thqby/vscode-autohotkey2-lsp/README.md

 Supports intelligent completion of variables, functions, parameters, class names, and method names within the scope (by simple type deduction), and supports the completion of include files and function libraries.

+Support specifying jsdoc tags (`@protected`, `@private`) for class members and global variables to exclude them from the completion list of the corresponding scope.
+- Private and protected class members are respectively visible within the current class, within the current class and within its subclasses.
+- Private and protected global variables are respectively visible in the current file, files in the same-level and lower-level directories.

 ![snippet1](./pic/snippet.png)

 ![snippet2](./pic/snippet.gif)